micans/bash-utils/README.md

   to derived columns, derived columns can utilise earlier derived columns, and derived columns can be included in the output.

-  The interface is via a tiny command-line format to describe column selection, row filtering, and derived column computation.
+  The interface is a tiny command-line format to describe column selection, row filtering, and derived column computation.
 It was designed to avoid shell meta characters as much as possible.

-  I add whatever functionality seems useful.
-Hence it is currently possible to encrypt your data with rot13 or reverse complement DNA/RNA.
-The documentation is output when given `-H` - `-h` is the option to prevent output of column names.

 ```
    # pick columns foo bar from data.txt.